What is MaaS?

 Transport Service Providers have a big learning curve ahead.
 They will no longer exist in their separate ‘train’ or ‘bus’ or ‘taxi’ bubble.
 They will negotiate pricing with MaaS operators, who will package services and offer plans and payment options to suite consumers.

 TSPs also have to get their systems ready and provide APIs that feed schedules, real time info as well as the ability to book & pay for services to MaaS operators.
 Check out our Transport Provider on-boarding page for information for managers and IT professionals.
+Only with smart TSPs can a city become a truly ‘Smart City’.

 How can SkedGo help?